Will Clemson cover the spread vs. North Carolina? Betting Trends, Record ATS

 - Clemson is 8-3 against the spread and 9-2 overall when scoring more than 72 points.

-- The Tar Heels' 85 points per game are 13.8 more points than the 71.2 the Tigers give up.
+- The Tar Heels score an average of 85 points per game, 13.8 more points than the 71.2 the Tigers allow.

-- North Carolina is 6-5 against the spread and 9-3 overall when it scores more than 71.2 points.
+- When it scores more than 71.2 points, North Carolina is 6-5 against the spread and 9-3 overall.

 Bet on this or any college basketball matchup at BetMGM